Help! I Owe Between 50k and 100k in Taxes. What Should I Do?

 Couple receiving notice of 50k - 100k tax debt

-The exact consequences vary depending on how much you owe, as do the options for dealing with your tax debt.
+However, even at this level of tax debt, there are still several options for relief, including monthly payment plans.
 Do you owe between 50k and 100k in taxes?
-Call (404) 233-9800 or schedule a consultation with our experienced tax attorneys today.
+Call (404) 609-1300 or schedule a consultation with our experienced tax attorneys today.

-In the meantime, read on to learn more about owing a large tax liability and your options for relief.
+In the meantime, read on to learn more about owing a large tax liability and your options for relief at different levels of tax debt.

 If you owe any amount of tax, you will incur penalties and interest on your account.
 The longer you wait to pay, the bigger your balance will get.
 Additionally, if you owe the IRS at least $10,000 in late taxes, the IRS can issue a federal tax lien.
-These are legal claims on your home, car, and other assets, implying that the IRS may seize them in order to settle your debts.
+These are legal claims on your home, car, and other assets.

-If you don’t pay your taxes, the IRS charges late penalties (and, if necessary, failure-to-file penalties), while interest also accrues on the balance.
+If you don’t pay your taxes, the IRS charges late penalties (if necessary, failure-to-file penalties), while interest also accrues on the balance.

 Penalties and interest are typically assessed starting on the day the tax is due.
 The failure-to-pay penalty is 0.5% of the tax payable every month and climbs to 1% per month if you receive a Notice of Intent to Levy.
 This penalty can amount to up to 25% of the outstanding debt.